 To be eligible for admission to EOP you must be:

-In selecting students for the program, priority is given to applicants from historically disadvantaged backgrounds.
-If in the year prior to enrollment your family income falls within EOP guidelines due to unemployment, separation, divorce or death of a parent, etc., you may still not qualify for EOP if you are not from a historically disadvantaged background.
+In selecting students for the program, priority is given to applicants from historically disadvantaged backgrounds who are the first generation to attend college.
+If in the year prior to enrollment your family income falls within EOP guidelines due to unemployment, separation, divorce or death of a parent, etc., you may still not qualify for EOP if you are not from an historically disadvantaged background.

 EOP provides strong academic support and significant financial aid support, as well as personal contact with EOP counselors.
 EOP students enroll in the same course work as traditionally admitted students.
 EOP students have additional resources at their disposal, such as: